 The immunosuppressant qualities of cyclosporine have also been found to be useful in treating symptoms of some autoimmune and other disorders.
 These conditions are characterized by the immune system reacting to the body's own cells or tissue.
 Cyclosporine helps to control the immune response in these cases, decreasing the severity of symptoms.
-Some examples include rheumatoid arthritis, psoriasis, aplastic anemia, and Crohn's disease.
+Some examples of these conditions include rheumatoid arthritis, psoriasis, aplastic anemia, and Crohn disease.

 When the symptoms in these cases are judged to be severe, extensive, and disabling, cyclosporine may be prescribed.
-Usually, the symptoms have not responded well to other treatments or medications.
+Usually, the symptoms have not diminished with other treatments or medications.
 Cyclosporine is used with caution in these cases and needs to be carefully monitored with blood tests.

 Testing cyclosporine levels in the blood can help ensure that drug levels are in a range that will be therapeutic.
 If the level is too low, organ rejection may occur (in the case of transplantation) or symptoms may reappear (autoimmune cases).
-It is also important to ensure levels are not too high and will not result in toxicity.
+It is also important to ensure that the level is not too high and will not result in toxicity.

 How is the sample collected for testing?